yuanzz77/us-spleen-length-measurement/README.md

-# Ultrasound Spleen Segmentation and Automated Length Measurement
+# Ultrasound Spleen Segmentation and Automated Spleen Length Measurement

 This repository provides a simplified framework for **automatic spleen segmentation from ultrasound images** and subsequent **automated head-to-tail spleen length measurement**.